Creighton vs. Nebraska: Odds, spread, over/under - December 3

 Creighton vs. Nebraska: Odds, spread, over/under and other Vegas lines - December 3

-The Nebraska Cornhuskers (7-0) will try to extend a six-game home winning run when squaring off against the Creighton Bluejays (6-1) on Sunday, December 3, 2023 at Pinnacle Bank Arena, airing at 4:00 PM ET on Fox Sports 1.
+The Nebraska Cornhuskers (7-0) will attempt to build on a seven-game winning streak when hosting the Creighton Bluejays (6-1) on Sunday, December 3, 2023 at Pinnacle Bank Arena.
+This game is at 4:00 PM ET on Fox Sports 1.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Creighton vs. Nebraska matchup in this article.
+In this article, you will take a look at odds and spreads for the Creighton vs. Nebraska matchup across multiple sportsbooks.

 Creighton vs. Nebraska Game Info